csiro-energy-systems/hvac_gym/README.md

 # Developing

-:warning:  Note: Full development of this library currently requires some access to various software infrastructure, so is probably only possible for CSIRO staff right now.
+:warning: Note: Full development of this library currently requires some access to various software infrastructure, so is only possible for CSIRO staff right now.
 Some of the links and authentication below won't work for the general public.
 We hope to improve this in later releases.

 ## Authentication